vinioliveiras/Win10Tweaker/README.md

 3- Agree and wait ms-resource:DisplayName app Update

+4- Run RUN TWEAKS again, as double click

-4- Your PC will reboot
+5- Your PC will reboot

-5- finish!
+6- Finish!